mabdulqader172/ENGR080/README.md

 # Engineering 080 - Statistical Modeling and Data Analysis for Engineers
-I had the privilege of serving as a Teaching Fellow during the Fall 2023 semester, where my responsibilities included instructing ENGR 080.
-I independently developed, delivered, and administered all course materials.
+I had the privilege to be a Teaching Fellow in the Fall 2023 semester, taking on the role of instructing the inaugural offering of Engineering 080 (ENGR 080).
+Throughout this experience, I independently undertook the development, delivery, and administration of all course materials.

 ## About the Course
 The primary objective of this course was to provide a practical and hands-on introduction to probability theory